Henri Aalto

-Henri Aalto (born 20 April 1989) is a Finnish professional football defender who plays for Finnish Veikkausliiga club Honka.
+Henri Aalto (born 20 April 1989) is a Finnish former professional footballer who last played as a defender for Finnish Veikkausliiga club Honka.
 He began his senior club career playing for Honka and made his league debut at age 19 in 2008.
 He helped Honka win two successive League Cup titles and the Finnish Cup.

 Club career

 Honka

-Aalto was born in Espoo, Finland.
-Raised in Honka's youth ranks, he made his first team debut on 27 April 2008, at the age of 19, in a match against MYPA.
+Aalto was born in Espoo, Finland, raised in Honka's youth ranks, he made his first team debut on 27 April 2008, at the age of 19, in a match against MYPA.
 He represented Honka for eight seasons in 140 league matches in which he scored 8 goals.

 SJK

 On 15 March 2015, it was announced that Aalto had signed a contract with SJK.
 Aalto made his league debut for the club on 19 April 2015, playing all ninety minutes of a 1–0 home victory over RoPS.
 He spent the 2015 and 2016 Veikkausliiga seasons with the club.